SuperNEMO-DBD/homebrew-cadfael/README.md

 # Homebrew tap for SuperNEMO
 Custom Formulae and Commands for SuperNEMO's cadfaelbrew fork of Linux/Homebrew.
+Though designed for use with cadfaelbrew, it should be compatible with upstream linuxbrew/homebrew.

 # Quickstart
 ```
 $ brew tap supernemo-dbd/cadfael
 $ brew cadfael-bootstrap-toolchain
-$ brew install falaise [--c++11]
+$ brew install falaise
 ```

-Supply the `--c++11` flag if you want packages compiled against the C++11 Standard.

 # Formulae
 CadfaelBrew prefers formulae from this tap over those in its core `Library/Formula` directory.
-Installing the ``falaise`` formula will install the core
-SuperNEMO software packages
+Installing the ``falaise`` formula will install the core SuperNEMO software packages

 - Bayeux C++ Core Foundation Library
 - Falaise C++ Simulation/Reconstruction/Analysis Applications